 Any new files copied to a watched folder (for example, using your desktop computer's file manager) will automatically appear in the Airtime database, and are then ready for playout.
 In the same way, if you delete a media file using your file manager, it will be automatically removed from the Airtime database, and will no longer be available for playout.

-If you wish to no longer watch a particular folder, you can use the watch remove sub-command:
+If you wish to no longer watch a particular folder, use the watch remove sub-command:

 A new storage folder path can be configured using the storage-dir set sub-command: